3ngthrust/Keywords-in-Context/README.md

 A small keywords in context (KWIC) python implementation with sentence recognition.
 Features
 --------
-* Summerize a larger text around keywords with a fixed amount of words before and after each keyword
+* Summarize a larger text around keywords with a fixed amount of words before and after each keyword
-* Summerize a larger text around keywords with a maximum amount of words before and after each keyword unless a new sentence beginns or ends.
+* Summarize a larger text around keywords with a maximum amount of words before and after each keyword unless a new sentence begins or ends
-* Ignore definied abbreviations which dont mark the beginning or end of a sentence.
+* Ignore defined abbreviations which don't mark the beginning or end of a sentence
 * Works with strings containing multiple words as "keyword"
 * Works with a list of several keywords